NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 {{< container_open title="Hierarchical Bias-Aware Clustering (HBAC) algorithm" icon="fas fa-code-branch" id="HBAC" >}}

-The bias detection tool currently works for tabular numerical and categorical data.
-The _Hierarchical Bias-Aware Clustering_ (HBAC) algorithm processes input data according to the k-means or k-modes clustering algorithm.
+The bias detection tool utilizes the _Hierarchical Bias-Aware Clustering_ (HBAC) algorithm.
+HBAC processes input data according to the k-means (for numerical data) or k-modes (for categorical data) clustering algorithm.
 The HBAC-algorithm is introduced by Misztal-Radecka and Indurkya in a [scientific article](https://www.sciencedirect.com/science/article/abs/pii/S0306457321000285) as published in *Information Processing and Management* (2021).
 Our implementation of the HBAC-algorithm can be found on <a href="https://github.com/NGO-Algorithm-Audit/unsupervised-bias-detection/blob/master/README.md" target="_blank">Github</a>.
+The methodology has been reviewed by a team of machine learning engineers and statisticians, and is continuously undergoing evaluation.

 {{< container_close >}}